clewisdavis/The-Joy-of-React/course-notes.md

 - From React's perspective, it has a group of `<li>` elements, does not dig any deeper at the child elements.
 - To fix it, just move the `key` up to the `<li>`.

-- When using fragments, it's sometimes requried to switch to the long form `react.Fragment`, so you can apply the key.
+- When using fragments, it's sometimes required to switch to the long form `react.Fragment`, so you can apply the key.

 ```JAVASCRIPT
 // 🚫 Missing key: